elastisys/terms/terms-of-service.md

 ### 3.4 Incident Levels and Response Time

+Incident levels are defined in [1.
+Definitions](#1-definitions).

+The Customer commits to help expedite resolution of an incident by:

+- keeping an open communication line during and until the incident is resolved; and
+- providing evidence that the incident is truly critical or major.

+Otherwise, Elastisys reserves the right to downgrade the incident's level.
+This is needed in order to minimize unnecessary overtime and comply with the Swedish Working Hours Act (1982:673).

 For Managed Services, Elastisys responds as stipulated in [A2.1.2 Response Time](#a212-response-time).

-For Supported Services, Elastisys responds as stipulated in [A5.2 Response Time](#a52-response-time).
+For Self-managed Services, Elastisys responds as stipulated in [A5.2 Response Time](#a52-response-time).

 ### 3.5 Updates and Upgrades

 For all offers, Elastisys is responsible for producing Service updates and upgrades.
 For Managed Services, Elastisys is responsible for applying updates and upgrades (see [A2.6 Updates and Upgrades](#a26-updates-and-upgrades)).
-For Supported Services, the Customer is responsible for applying updates and upgrades in consultation with Elastisys (see [A5.4 Division of responsibility](#a54-division-of-responsibility)).
+For Self-managed Services, the Customer is responsible for applying updates and upgrades in consultation with Elastisys (see [A5.4 Division of responsibility](#a54-division-of-responsibility)).

 ### 3.6 Vulnerability Management